bergdodson/PHSX815_Week8/README.md

 This code depends on the `Random.py` code.

 ## HW 9
-This contains the code for HW 9.
-To be posted later
+This contains the code for HW 9. `minimize.py` function uses pre-compiled libraries to minimize the function (x-5)^2 + 2.